-You can find the “Activity Dashboard” by clicking on the jagged arrow icon next to the comments button in the top-right corner of your Google Docs document.
-Clicking on this icon opens the Activity Dashboard, where you can analyze time statistics and adjust privacy and document settings.
+You can find the “Activity Dashboard” by clicking on the jagged arrow icon that is present next to the comments button in the top-right corner of your Google Docs document.
+Clicking on this icon, Activity Dashboard will open, there you can able to adjust your document settings and even the privacy settings.

-Below are some of the information you can see with Google Docs Activity Dashboard:
+Below are some of the information you can see with the Activity Dashboard: